ec363/wet-lab-protocols/Resources_For_Students/README.md

 _Created in 2017.
 Will be updated/overhauled over the coming months._

-Here are a list of online resources (or lab ones) that should help you find information about sequences / molecular biology questions or basic protocols, and to help you troubleshoot your own experiments.
-Generally, resources are free and online.
-This list isn’t meant to be exhaustive, it is mainly to get you started.
+Here are a list of online resources that should help you find information about DNA part sequences, molecular biology questions or basic protocols for handling DNA/RNA/proteins and _E. coli_, and to help you to begin to troubleshoot your own experiments.
+Most resources are freely available.
+Note that this list isn’t meant to be exhaustive, it is mainly to get you started.

 ---